 The Florida Turfgrass Association (FTGA) hosts 12 Regional Turf Seminars throughout the state of Florida.
-These seminars provide local education programs on topics such as pests and diseases, weeds, BMPs, regulatory issues, safety and pesticide usage.
-Attendees will… Read More
+These seminars provide local education programs on topics such as pests and diseases, weeds, BMPs, regulatory issues, safety and pesticide… Read More

 Q and A: I read your comments about Gaillardia in the January and February issue of Florida Gardening magazine.
 Are you talking about buying the actual plants and planting them or do you mean starting them from seeds?
 I have had a good bit of luck harvesting the seeds from dead or spent heads in the summer, refrigerating them and then sowing them in the winter for a spring and summer bloom.

 What is a Cottage Food?
 A cottage food product is a non-potentially hazardous food product produced in an unlicensed home kitchen.
 A person who produces a cottage food product is a Cottage Food Operator.
-Does a Cottage Food… Read More
+Does… Read More

 Q and A: I have heard that there are 12 Florida native palms, but only two that are endemic to Florida.
 What are the names of these two palms?